BoboDance/RL-Homework/Challenge_1/README.md

 # Pendulum v-0

+The runtime of the full script including training the Neural Networks and executing the value iteration takes 5 minutes and 12 seconds.

 ![pendulum 0](./Plots/Pendulum/pendulum-v0.gif)

 ## Value Iteration
-* Result for 200 equal sized bins for both features:
+* Result for 200 bins which are more dense in the center for both features:

-* X axis: theta dot
-* Y axis: theta
 ### Iteration 0
 ![dynamics state 0](./Plots/Pendulum/ValueIteration/ValueIteration_iter_0.png)
 ### Iteration 15